 Jeanine Cummins has attracted a huge amount of controversy in the States for her latest novel.
-Despite her Irish / Puerto Rican heritage, as Pat states in her review, Cummins has been heavily criticised to the extent that the book’s publishers cancelled her book tour earlier this year because of fears for her safety.
+Despite her Irish / Puerto Rican heritage, Cummins has been heavily criticised to the extent that the book’s publishers cancelled a book tour because of fears for her safety.

 My Canadian neighbour had recommended this book to me.
 She loved it and read it in two days.
 I was thrilled to find the book on our library shelf.
 At the same time flabbergasted that my friend had read it in two days.